Introduction

 The scans are 4410 samples by 4600 lines, and the file sizes are ~58 MB.

-The main scanning artifact on these images is the horizontal red streaking that happens when a bright object is in the frame.
+The main scanning artifact on these images is a horizontal red streaking that occurs when a bright object is in frame.

 2008 JSC Scans